Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Dual examples with constant external driving fields

 \subsection{Itinerant hard core Bose systems}

 Our spin model of Section \ref{sec:gspin} can be defined for local spins of any size $S$.
 The function $P(\epsilon')$ of Eq. (\ref{Heavy}) characterizing our investigated states in this system is not a very typical probability distribution.
 However, the non-local entangled character of states having a finite energy density relative to the ground state is pervasive for thermal states.
 This model can be recast in different ways.
 In what follows we focus on the spin $S=1/2$ realization of Eq. (\ref{hferro}).
 The Matsubara-Matsuda transformation \cite{MM,MM-explain} maps the algebra of spin $S=1/2$ operators onto that of hard core bosons.
-Specifically, the bosonic number operator at site $i$ is $n_{i}=b_{i}^{\dagger} b_{i} =0,1$ with $b_{i}$ and $b^{\dagger}_{i}$ the annihilation and creation operators of hard core bosons ($(b_i^{\dagger})^{2}=b_i^{2}=0$).
+Such hard core bosons may, e.g., emulate Cooper pairs in superconductors in the limit of short coherence length.
+Specifically, the hard core bosonic number operator at site $i$ is $n_{i}=b_{i}^{\dagger} b_{i} =0,1$ with $b_{i}$ and $b^{\dagger}_{i}$ the annihilation and creation operators of hard core bosons ($(b_i^{\dagger})^{2}=b_i^{2}=0$, $[b_{i},b^{\dagger}_{j}] = (1-2 n_{i}) \delta_{ij}$).
 Following this transformation, the spin Hamiltonian of Eq. (\ref{hferro}) is converted into its hard core bosonic dual,

+The above Hamiltonian describes hard core bosons hopping (with amplitudes $J_{ij}$) on the same $d-$dimensional lattice, featuring attractive interactions and a chemical potential set by $(B_{z}-\sum_{j} J_{ij})$.
+Here, the transverse field cooling/heating Hamiltonian $H_{tr}$ transforms into